-Illinois Asset Seizure Attorneys
+Illinois Forfeiture and Asset Seizure Attorneys

 Are you a victim of cash or property seizure caused by forfeiture laws?
 Our attorneys can help retrieve your seized cash or property for you, WITHOUT charging you attorney fees.
 Call our civil forfeiture attorneys at 708.606.4386 today!